What Does “Meme” Mean?

 If you want your meme to go viral, timing is essential.
 Don’t create a meme using something that was relevant six months ago and expect it to gain traction and popularity.
 Instead, it’s better to create a meme using a recent event or trend.

-Memes that contain cultural references—like popular pop culture trends, current events, widely recognized symbols, phrases, and more—tend to spread like wildfire.
+Memes that contain cultural references—like pop culture trends, current events, widely recognized symbols and phrases, and more—tend to spread like wildfire.

 It’s essential to know your audience and tailor the content to their humor, understanding, and interests.
 Also, be careful not to create a meme that can be deemed hurtful or hateful to any particular group.